BBC Four: BBC Four HD

 On 16 July 2013, the BBC announced that a high-definition (HD) simulcast of BBC Four would be launched by early 2014.
-The channel launched on 10 December 2013 at 18:58 GMT, and rolled out nationwide up to June 2014 (as did BBC News HD, CBBC HD and CBeebies HD).
+The channel launched on 10 December 2013 at 18:58 GMT, and rolled out nationwide up to June 2014 (as did BBC Three HD, BBC News HD, CBBC HD and CBeebies HD).
 The channel shares its stream with CBeebies HD, as they both air at different times.
 In June 2022, BBC Four HD moved from the COM7 multiplex on Freeview to Multiplex B due to the closure of COM7 for spectrum reallocation; this move allows the service to reach nearly the entirety of the UK.

 Prior to launch, the majority of BBC Four's HD output was broadcast on the BBC HD channel, before its closure on 26 March 2013.
 In 2017, BBC Four HD, along with CBBC HD and CBeebies HD, launched in Ireland.

 Programming

 BBC Four's primary role is to reflect a range of UK and international arts, music and culture.
 It should provide an ambitious range of innovative, high quality programming that is intellectually and culturally enriching, taking an expert and in-depth approach to a wide range of subjects.